jexxa-projects/JexxaTutorials/BookStore/README-ArchitectureValidation.md

 Jexxa-test provides the following architecture tests that.
 *   [Pattern Language](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate the correct annotation of your application using project [Addend](http://addend.jexxa.io/)
-*   [Ports&Adapters Architecture](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validates dependencies between packages of your application
+*   [Ports&Adapters Architecture](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate dependencies between packages of your applicationDDH
 *   [Usage of Aggregates](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate that your business logic is not exposed

 If you want to use the architecture tests provided by Jexxa, you need to add the following dependency.